dudykr/stc/README.md

 TypeScript type checker written in Rust.

-This project is in an early stage and it's in
+This project is in an early stage and it's under active development.

 ## Contributing